 5. Avoid Unnecessary Expenses

 It may sound like common sense, but if you eat one less packet of chips – Rs.20 and drink one less tea – Rs.10 daily, you will be saving Rs.900 a month.
 Small changes in your spending habit make all the difference.

 Another example of a small change having a huge impact is using online portals to spend.
-Online payment gateways like Khalti let you earn as you spend, with cashbacks on payment via Khalti.
-It can be paying your home’s electricity or water bills, buying a movie ticket, recharging your mobile phone or paying your internet bills, you get a certain cashback as you pay for it.
+Online payment gateways like Khalti let you earn as you spend, with cashback on payment via Khalti.
+It can be paying your home’s electricity or water bills, buying a movie ticket, recharging your mobile phone, or paying your internet bills, you get a certain cashback as you pay for it.

 Having a few tips and tricks regarding how to keep your finances in check is a good bet.
 Especially as students when you are just learning the value of money.
 Incorporate these 5 financial tips in your life and never have a broke month.
 You are helping yourself, in the long run, learning about finances early on.

 Having said that, do not forget to treat yourself once in a while for all the good job you are doing.